-PAULINE DOUTRELUINGNE is an independent curator, researcher, and writer based in Berlin.
+PAULINE DOUTRELUINGNE is a curator, visual researcher, lecturer and filmmaker based in Berlin.
+Since fall 2022 she is the artistic director of Kunstverein Arnsberg.

 Through her work she seeks to stimulate cultural and ecological differentiations and deconstruct societal ideas originating from colonial thinking.
 Her curatorial projects are dialogues and exercises into progressive imaginaries.